 During the morning worship service the 2-3 year olds and 4-5 year olds have children’s church.
 The 1-4th grade students begin in the main worship service and are dismissed to children’s church.
 The goal of children’s church is to teach the Bible to children on their age level and give practical, age-appropriate application.

-Join us for an exciting summer of fun for your child!
-From 5:30 – 6:30 pm, your child will have the chance to have fun, learn about God, and be a part of a team!
-Kids will be split into two teams: the Raptors and the Triceratops.
+Each summer, RRBC provides an exciting program for children.
+Throughout the summer, your child will have the chance to have fun, learn about God, and be a part of a team!
+Kids will be split into two teams and will compete against each other each week.
 We can’t wait for the summer to begin.
-Our first meeting will be on June 5 and the cost is $10 per child (this comes with a free T-shirt).
-Click the link to register today!
+Our first meeting is on the first Sunday of June at 5:30 PM.
+The cost is $10 per child (this comes with a free T-shirt).

 During the Sunday evening service children ages three through sixth grade attend the AWANA program.
 AWANA seeks to reach children with the Gospel and engage them in long-term discipleship.
 These programs emphasize Scripture memory and Scripture lessons as well as singing and a game time.
 The AWANA program starts at 5:30 p.m. with Cubbies for preschoolers, Sparks for K5 through second grade and Truth and Training for third through sixth grade students.